daudix/daudix.one/content/_index.md

 {{ polaroid() }}

+> [!NOTE]
+> This site is participating in a [CSS Naked Day](https://css-naked-day.org), which means during this time this site won't load any CSS!

 # David Lapshin

 Greetings!
 Welcome to my little corner on the World Wild Web and a second home of mine.
 You might know me by my online handle; Daudix.